I Was Injured By A Hairdresser, Could I Claim Compensation? – Burns, Hair Damage & Cuts Hairdresser Negligence

 5. Damaged Hair And Hair Loss Injuries

-16. No Win, No Fee Claims If Injured By A Hairdresser
+12. No Win No Fee Claims If Injured By A Hairdresser

 A Guide To Claims If Injured By A Hairdresser

-Unfortunately, incidents caused by a hairdresser’s negligence have the ability to create serious ramifications to the customer’s health and well-being.
-From bleach burns and lacerations to allergic reactions, the role of a hairdresser should be approached with great caution.
+Unfortunately, incidents caused by a hairdresser’s negligence can create serious ramifications for the customer’s health and well-being.
+Potential damage from a hairdresser could include bleach burns, lacerations, allergic reactions and permanent damage to hair follicles.
 Salons and barbershops could prevent accidents from occurring if they ensure compliance with the regulations governing them.

 This guide will answer key questions such as: